 Source: US Geological Survey (USGS), Claremont 1:24,000 scale topographic quadrangle (2013)

-To reduce operating costs, the Norfolk Southern abandoned segments that duplicated tracks in the consolidated system.
+To reduce operating costs, the Norfolk Southern chose to abandon track that was duplicated in the consolidated system.
 Norfolk Southern ended operations across the last 50 miles of the old Atlantic and Danville Railroad route in 2014.
 After International Paper closed its mills in Franklin, the route lacked the freight traffic to justify continued operations.

-The only portion of the old Atlantic and Danville Railroad still in use by trains is the branch from Suffolk to West Norfolk, which is now the Commonwealth Railway.5
+The only portion of the old Atlantic and Danville Railroad still in use by trains is the branch from Suffolk to the West Norfolk site on the Elizabeth River Norfolk Southern recognized that chemical plants there generated enough business to lease that 17-mile stretch as part of the Thoroughbred Short Lines program.
+That stretch, now the Commonwealth Railway, handles the container traffic generated at the Virginia International Gateway terminal.8

-Repurposing of the rail line is underway, however.
-The Tobacco Heritage Trail, spurred by the Roanoke River-Rails-to-Trails and local governments, will follow routes of the Atlantic and Danville, Richmond and Danville, and Virginian railroads.
-Economic development leaders anticipate that tourim will help to offset the decline of manufacturing jobs in Southside Virginia.
+Repurposing abandoned portions of the rail line is underway.
+The Tobacco Heritage Trail, spurred by the Roanoke River-Rails-to-Trails effort and local governments, will follow routes of the Atlantic and Danville, Richmond and Danville, and Virginian railroads.
+Economic development leaders anticipate that tourism will help to offset the decline of manufacturing jobs in Southside Virginia.9

 the Tobacco Heritage Trail between Lawrenceville and South Hill follows the old route of the Atlantic and Danville Railroad